fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 *The Fast Way:* 2W 3N 1W (x) 2N 1W

-(With Levitation active, hit `A` or `E` to float up through a hole in the ceiling.)

-The east side of this map features a grid of similar 2x2 rooms that are designed to confuse and contain a pair of teleport traps just to make your life harder.
+The east side of this map features a grid of similar 2x2 rooms that are designed to confuse and contain a pair of teleport traps to make your life harder.
 If you've got a high-level party and are heading for Mangar's Tower, *The Fast Way* will get you to the long staircase up at (17,16) with a minimum of fuss.

 If you're here to explore or make maps, I'll say this: on my map-drawing playthrough, I ground my way through the Sewers until I'd touched every square on all four levels and wound up with 13th level characters that were ready for a class change.
 You won't need to go that far before you take on the Catacombs, but it's a nice checkpoint.